kcalizadeh/kcalizadeh/README.md

 #### Code Stuff

-🌱 Currently learning TensorFlow & working on Scikit-Learn fluency 🔭 Working on NLP with Hegel and other philosophy texts 👯 Would love to collaborate on Tensorflow projects or <br>
+🌱 Currently learning TensorFlow & working on Scikit-Learn fluency<br>
+🔭 Working on NLP with Hegel and other philosophy texts<br>
+👯 Would love to collaborate on Tensorflow projects or <br>
 &nbsp;&nbsp;&nbsp;&nbsp; research on data in the liberal arts; feel free to reach out :)

 #### Other Stuff
- :books: Toontoony the Magpie, a book of (very) short stories I wrote
+ :books: Toontoony the Magpie, a book of (very) short stories I wrote<br>
- :cherry_blossom: aslidsiksoraksi.com, a blog of my writing, philosophy, and visual art
+ :cherry_blossom: aslidsiksoraksi.com, a blog of my writing, philosophy, and visual art<br>

 <!--